flybywiresim/docs/docs/a32nx-briefing/pedestal/cockpit-door.md

 ### COCKPIT DOOR toggle switch

 - UNLOCK position:
-    - This position is used to enable the cabin crewmember to open the door.
+    - This position is used to enable the cabin crew member to open the door.
 The switch must be pulled and maintained in the unlock position until the door is pushed open.
 - NORM position:
     - All latches are locked, and EMERGENCY access is possible for the cabin crew.